NavpreetNat/BootcampClassActivities/Week1Lesson3Activities/activity1/README.md

 **Who am I, and what is my background?**

 My name's Navpreet, but you can call me Nav!
 I'm 25 and have spent the last 5 of my years pursuing a career in real estate sales, finally reaching the Sydney CBD market in 2019.
-As of May of this year (2022), I realised that I was chasing the wrong path and decided to pivot towards career aspects that're more inline with my true calling.
+As of May of this year (2022), I realised that I was chasing the wrong path and decided to redirect towards career aspects that're more inline with my true calling.

 ---